 The role of sales professionals over time has evolved, expanded, and diversified.
-This is because in the previous generation, while salespeople might have sold their offerings out of the trunk, the modern sales reps have a wealth of tools and methods that make sales as an art more sophisticated, which has been aided by the onset of the robust age of business growth technology and communication advancements which is ruling our planet nowadays.
+This is because in the previous generation.
+While salespeople might have sold their offerings out of the trunk, the modern sales reps have a wealth of tools and methods that make sales as an art more sophisticated.
+Which has been aided by the onset of the robust age of business growth technology and communication advancements.
+Ruling our planet nowadays.
 Let’s take a look at consultative selling and other modern approaches to sales.

-Nevertheless, “sales” can be still considered a bit of a dirty word, which obviously depends a lot on who you ask term since the term “salesman” can invoke images of cheaply dressed pretenders trying to manipulate others into shelling out their hard-earned dollars on offerings they do not require or solve problems that the consumers might not have in reality.
+Nevertheless, “sales” can still be a bit of a dirty word.
+That obviously depends a lot on who you ask the definition of term.
+Since the term “salesman” can invoke images of cheaply dressed pretenders.
+Trying to manipulate others into shelling out their hard-earned dollars on offerings they do not require.
+Or solve problems that the consumers might not have in reality.

 Hence the best salesperson is a person who advocates on behalf of their customers by anticipating and resolving their needs.

-In modern times the consultative selling process approaches business from this perspective, which begins by asking questions to the consumers, which again always comes from a place of servitude.
+In modern times the consultative selling process approaches business from this perspective.
+Begins by asking questions to the consumers, which again always comes from a place of servitude.

 What is consultative selling?

-Moreover using SEO and data tools like a business CRM, companies can nowadays even log the interactions of any lead with their business websites that help in collecting valuable insights on where their leads find the most value for their offerings.
+Moreover using SEO and data tools like a business CRM.
+Companies can nowadays even log the interactions of any lead with their business websites.
+That helps in collecting valuable insights on where their leads find the most value for their offerings.

 Consultative selling techniques operate under the six principle which includes:

-As per the first principle of the consultative selling process, salespersons are expected to do thorough research into the business and the industry of their prospective leads for fulfilling their customer’s needs.
+As per the first principle of the consultative selling process, salespersons are expected to do thorough research into the business.
+As well as the industry of their prospective leads for fulfilling their customer’s needs.

 - What is the revenue model of my prospective lead?